-History of Skerries Harbour
+History Of Skerries Harbour

 From the earliest times Skerries was used as an anchorage because of its excellent natural facilities as a harbour.
 As the town gets its name from the Vikings, and because many Viking surnames still remain in the locality, it is safe to assume that Viking recognised its advantages as a harbour, and settled in the area.
 In 1496 the King gave permission to the Prior of Holmpatrick to build a pier.
 At this time Skerries was the property of the monastery of Holmpatrick and was known as the Port of Holmpatrick.
 After the reformation the monastery and its lands became the property of Thomas Fitzpatrick in 1565.